kundajelab/variant-scorer/README.md

 -pg or --peak_genome: a genome fasta file for peaks.

 -m or --model: (required) the ChromBPNet model to use for variant scoring.
+For most use cases, this should be the bias-corrected model (chrombpnet_nobias.h5)

 -o or --out_prefix: (required) the path to store SNP effect score predictions from the script.
 The directory should already exist.